jolana-veneny/nightmare/modules/00-intro/unit_01.md

 The second problem is solved more easily than the first --- we need the C library!
-That's right, when we included `stdio.h` and `stdlib.h` these are functions defined by the larger C library, and we need to link in the code for those functions.
-We can do this with `-lc` flag:
+That's right, when we included `stdio.h` and `stdlib.h` these are functions defined by the larger C library, and we need to link in the code for those functions from libc <https://man7.org/linux/man-pages/man7/libc.7.html>.
+We can do this with the `-lc` flag:

 ```example
 aviv@si485h-clone0:demo$ ld -lc hello.o world.o -o hello